semuxproject/semux-core/docs/README.md

-Welcome to the semux documentation!
+Welcome to the Semux Documentation!

 ### How it Works
 * [Block Rewards](./Block-Rewards.md)